- Common Questions

 Example Answer From a Recruiter

-I’ve been working with Jane Rodgers at XYZ Recruiting.
-When she heard about the open data analyst position, she put me in touch with the hiring manager right away.
-During our initial interview, I told Jane that I was looking for a place where I could grow professionally and contribute to interesting new projects.
+I’ve been collaborating with Jane Rodgers at XYZ Recruiting.
+When she informed me about the open data analyst position, she connected me with the hiring manager right away.
+During our initial conversation, I expressed my desire to grow professionally and contribute to innovative projects.

-She felt that ABC Firm was perfect for me, and once I did some independent research, I agreed.
-I was ecstatic to get the opportunity to interview at a start-up where I can really be a part of something new and exciting.
+After conducting my research, I agreed with Jane that ABC Firm would be a perfect fit for me.
+I was thrilled about the chance to interview at a start-up where I can truly be a part of something exciting.

 -